-The 2017 edition is the ninth annual edition of the Guide.
+The 2018 edition is the tenth annual edition of the Guide.
 An electronic version is available without charge on the court's website, where it can be searched and downloaded.
-The Official Print Edition of the 2017 edition of the Massachusetts Guide to Evidence is available for purchase from the Flaschner Judicial Institute, http://www.flaschner.org/publications/, which is again providing a complimentary copy to every sitting judge in the Commonwealth.
+The Official Print Edition of the 2018 edition of the Massachusetts Guide to Evidence is available for purchase from the Flaschner Judicial Institute, which is again providing a complimentary copy to every sitting judge in the Commonwealth.
 The Massachusetts Guide to Evidence assembles existing Massachusetts evidence law in an easy-to-use document organized similarly to the Federal Rules of Evidence.
 The Guide includes extensive explanatory notes and citations to pertinent authorities.

 In 2006, the Supreme Judicial Court established the Advisory Committee to prepare a Massachusetts Guide to Evidence at the request of the Massachusetts Bar Association, the Boston Bar Association, and the Massachusetts Academy of Trial Attorneys.
 In 2008, the Supreme Judicial Court appointed the Executive Committee of the Advisory Committee on Massachusetts Evidence Law to monitor and incorporate new legal developments and produce annual new editions of the Guide.
 Appeals Court Judge Peter Agnes chairs the Executive Committee and is the editor-in-chief of the Guide.
-The other members of the Executive Committee are: Attorney Elizabeth N. Mulvey (editor); Hon.
-Mark S. Coven (editor); Clerk of the Appeals Court Joseph F. Stanton (reporter); Hon.
-Stephen M. Limon; Hon.
-Barbara Hyland; Supreme Judicial Court Senior Attorney A.W.
-"Chip" Phinney; New England Law Boston Professor Philip K. Hamilton; Boston University School of Law Professor Mark Petit; Benjamin K. Golden, Esq.; Edmund P. Daley III, Esq.; Appeals Court Law Clerk Anthony Podesta, Esq.; and Supreme Judicial Court Justice David A. Lowy, who has been a member of the Committee since its inception, and now serves as a consulting member.
+The other members of the Executive Committee are: attorney Elizabeth N. Mulvey (editor), Hon.
+Mark S. Coven (editor) of the District Court, Clerk of the Appeals Court Joseph F. Stanton (reporter), Hon.
+Stephen M. Limon of the Juvenile Court, Hon.
+Barbara M. Hyland of the Probate and Family Court, Hon.
+Heidi Brieger of the Superior Court, Hon.
+Gregory I. Massing of the Appeals Court, Supreme Judicial Court senior attorney A.W.
+"Chip" Phinney, New England Law Boston Professor Philip K. Hamilton, Boston University School of Law Professor Mark Petit, Benjamin K. Golden, Esq., Edmund P. Daley III, Esq., Appeals Court law clerk Robert S. Murphy, Esq., and Supreme Judicial Court Justice David A. Lowy, who has been a member of the Committee since its inception, and now serves as a consulting member.